chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/detect-log4shell-demo/index.md

 This supplemental section outlines how to set up a Chainguard Enforce policy that will detect any vulnerable versions of Apache Commons Text as well as how to test this policy by attempting to deploy a vulnerable sample application.
 Because much of the process is similar to the one for detecting Log4Shell outlined previously, this extra section won't go into the same level of detail.

-First create a policy file named `text4shell-demo-policy.yaml` using the following command.
+First, create a policy file named `text4shell-demo-policy.yaml` using the following command.

 ```sh
 cat > text4shell-demo-policy.yaml <<EOF